You are here

-If you are a UMD student, staff, or faculty member and have problems logging in, please see the ITSS lab attendant at the help desk on the first floor (at the far right), or call the ITSS help desk at 218-726-8847.
+If you are a UMD student, staff, or faculty member and need technical help, ask the ITSS lab attendant at the far right of the circulation desk, 218-726-8858.
+Or call the ITSS main help desk at 218-726-8847.

-- For quick access, we have "library catalog only" computers on the first, third, and fourth floors of the library.
+- For quick access regardless of affiliation, we have "library catalog only" computers on the first, third, and fourth floors of the library.

 Wired Network Jacks

 Wired network jacks can be found in some study carrels on the third and fourth floors, and in some tables in the first floor reading room.
 All floors of the library have good wireless coverage.